rails/rails/guides/source/action_view_overview.md

 </tr>
 ```

 You can pass a collection of Active Record objects.
 This method will loop through your objects and create a container for each of them.
-For example, given +@posts+ is an array of two +Post+ objects:
+For example, given `@posts` is an array of two `Post` objects:

 ```ruby
 <%= content_tag_for(:tr, @posts) do |post| %>